Mount Low

 Mount Low has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that may impact the region.
-Notable ones include Sanctum Master Planned Community, Lincoln Lifestyle Northern Beaches, Bushland Beach Master Planned Development, and Townsville Business Park at 40057 Bruce Highway.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified seven projects that could affect this region.
+Notable ones are Sanctum Master Planned Community, Lincoln Lifestyle Northern Beaches, Bushland Beach Master Planned Development, and Townsville Business Park (40057 Bruce Highway).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.